domaineval/DomainEval/README.md

 ```

 Tips:
 If you want to directly use dataset `domaineval_20240711` to evaluate LLMs, you can first set `model_name="std"`, `k_pass=1`, `version="20240711"`, and then run the commands in `Evaluation` section.
 If the environment is installed correctly, the accuracy of `std` should be close to or equal to 100%, and the only reason for test failure should be `timed out`.
+Alternatively, you can try building the evaluation environment using our `setup/Dockerfile`, but there are three data points that may not execute properly due to system issues.

 ## Submission